Why We Shouldn’t Be Surprised Pete Davidson Joked About His Split From Ariana Grande

 Is all fair in love and post-break-up art?

-On Thursday, Grande, 25, took to Twitter to seemingly blast Davidson, 24, for using their break-up as fodder in a new Saturday Night Live promo.
+On Thursday, Grande took to Twitter to seemingly blast Davidson for using their break-up as fodder in a new Saturday Night Live promo.

 "She wasn't amused by Pete's jokes at all," a source close to the "God Is a Woman" singer told E!
 News.
 "They made an agreement that they would not address their relationship or discuss it after they split up.
 He violated that agreement."